 Benefits of Sex &Erectile Fitness

 Use it or risk losing it!
-Science shows that regular sexual activity can lead to a 50% reduction in mortality, lower the risk of developing prostate cancer by 33%, reinvigorate minds and bodies, and reduce the risk of vascular disease.
+Science shows that regular sexual activity can lead to an upto 50% reduction in mortality, lower the risk of developing prostate cancer by 33%, reinvigorate minds and bodies, and reduce the risk of vascular disease.
 Sex can improve brain function, increase sleep quality, reduce stress, and enhance intimacy.